 Although the bridge in its current form was constructed in the year 2000, it is believed that rope bridges have been used as a means of reaching the island for more than 350 years.
 The fishermen used to use the bridge to harvest salmon.
 The bridge has taken many forms over the years, and in the 70s consisted of just one handrail with large gaps between the slats.

 At the rope bridge you will have ample opportunity to explore the island and enjoy the view of Scotland and Rathlin Island.
-Please note crossing of the Bridge is optional and not included in the price of the tour (£6.00 per person), which is why our tour is cheaper than our competitors!
+When the weather is nice and the Rope Bridge is open, you will be able to cross it for free.

 1445 Arrive at CUSHENDUN and spend around 20 minutes here.